haitham-al-mughrabi/rf_files_creator_extension/readme.md

 - **Checkboxes**: Visual indication of selected imports with checkboxes to toggle selection

 ### Navigation and Search
+- **Smart Button Visibility**: Buttons appear contextually based on current state
+  - *Confirm/Clear* buttons only show when you have pending import selections
+  - *Clear Search* button only shows when an active search is in progress
 - **Search Functionality**: Quickly filter and find desired files using the search feature
 - **Clear Search**: Revert search results to show all files again
 - **Expand All**: Expand all tree nodes at once